slang-i18n/slang/slang/README.md

 ### ➤ Missing Translations

+Using `fallback_strategy: base_locale` may result in missing translations.

-Find missing translations and print them into a json file using this command:
+You print them into a json file via this command:

 ```sh
 flutter pub run slang:analyze [--split] [--flat] [--outdir=assets/i18n]